sabertazimi/awesome-notes/notes/web/css/cssBasicNotes.md

 - parent and it's first/last child: up with up (bottom with bottom).
 - empty block: margin-top with margin-bottom.

-Best Practice: only use `margin-bottom: 1em/1rem` for spacing.

 ## Position Patterns

 ### Static Position